jacobbueno/EMIT_UMD_NATURAL_INFECTION/README.md

 There are 4 cleaning/analytical .R scripts in this repo and one .R script (EMIT_UMD_Natural_Infection_Source_Scripts.R) to source and render markdown reports for these 4 cleaning/analytical .R scripts.

+There are 4 word documents which are Markdown reports that have been compiled directly from the scripts.
+These word documents have names that match their corresponding mother script.

 The 4 cleaning/analytical .R scripts in this repo are described below (with the script of greatest importance being the first one listed -- the EMIT_UMD_Natural_Infection_Cleaning.R script):